Last updated on June 30, 2026

 • The bottom line

-San Marcos, TX rent slipped 9.0% year over year, with a current median of $1,400/month.
-Renters today are paying $86 less per month on average than last year, while month-to-month rent is essentially unchanged.
+San Marcos, TX rent slipped 9.2% year over year, with a current median of $1,400/month.
+Renters today are paying $89 less per month on average than last year, with month-to-month rent essentially flat as the market stabilizes after a decline from the 2024 peak.

-• San Marcos sits 28.2% more affordable than the $1,950/month national median, making it a more accessible market for renters seeking value in Texas.
+• San Marcos sits 28.2% more affordable than the $1,950/month national median, offering a lower-cost option for renters in Texas with 322 total rentals available.

 • Price ranges